Macker85/World-Cup-Quiz/README.md

 ## User Stories

 ### As a user I want to:
-  - Have a clear idea what to expect from this quiz.
+  - 1.Have a clear idea what to expect from this quiz.
-  - Enter my name and have it appear throughout the quiz.
+  - 2.Enter my name and have it appear throughout the quiz.
-  - Activate the quiz when I am ready.
+  - 3.Activate the quiz when I am ready.
-  - Asnwer questions related to the world cup.
+  - 4.Ansnwer questions related to the world cup.
-  - Have a way to navigate back to the start if I wish to start again.
+  - 5.Have a way to navigate back to the start if I wish to start again.
-  - Know how much time I have for the question and how many questions I will be asked.
+  - 6.Know how much time I have for the question and how many questions I will be asked.
-  - See my final score and have the option to play again to beat it.
+  - 7.See my final score and have the option to play again to beat it.

 ## Features

-### Header
+### Header - User story 1

 The header clarifies for the user what to expect and will be consistant on each part of the quiz.